-Every entrepreneur, online marketer or small business owner has got to experience reality: email marketing’ characteristics has greatly changed considering the climb involving smartphones in addition to cellphones.
-The truth is, both smartphones and now tablets have significantly changed the way we read, understand, and react to the many emails received 24 hours a day.
+Every entrepreneur, online marketer, or small business owner has to experience reality: email marketing’s characteristics have greatly changed, considering the climb involving smartphones and cell phones.
+The truth is both smartphones and now tablets have significantly changed the way we read, understand, and react to the many emails received 24 hours a day.

 To begin with, the earliest limitation involving email marketing (the computer, as well as the undeniable fact that your reader will be sitting in front of it) has changed forever.
-People will no longer read their own email messages through resting at their desks anymore.
+People will no longer read their email messages by resting at their desks.

 People read their emails everywhere and at any time!

 Just consider how much push notifications have changed the way we approach information.
-It’ no longer you looking for the information – it’ the information looking for you.
-Also, emails follow us to our beds, on the bus, on the train, while walking, and unfortunately, for some people, even while driving.
+It’s no longer you looking for the information – it’s the information looking for you.
+Also, emails follow us to our beds, on the bus, on the train, while walking, and, unfortunately, for some people, even while driving.

-Secondly, it’ now more important than ever to consider the size of the screen.
-It’ not the desktop or laptop screen anymore.
-It’ a tiny 4.5 x 2.3 inch screen.
+Secondly, it’s now more important to consider the screen size.
+It’s not the desktop or laptop screen anymore.
+It’s a tiny 4.5 x 2.3-inch screen.
 This, of course, has consequences for your email campaigns as well.
-More at Email Marketing Goes Mobile: How to Deal with it!

-Once upon a time, you could launch mass email campaigns with the assumption that a significant portion of the emails would find their way to a desktop computer.
-To better understand the challenges you now face, let’ carefully consider the perspective of the smartphone user.
+Once upon a time, you could launch mass email campaigns assuming that a significant portion of the emails would find their way to a desktop computer.
+To better understand the challenges you now face, let’s carefully consider the perspective of the smartphone user.

 Enter Pete, your typical smartphone user.
 Pete is a thirty-something male who purchased an iPhone last October.
 He uses it frequently to change his Facebook status, upload vacation pictures, tweet witty opinions, check the weather, browse YouTube videos, text his friends, and check his email… all while he drops off dry cleaning, picks up a latte, walks to the office, and eats a burrito for lunch.

-As you can see, your message in Pete’ inbox has a lot of competitors for his undivided attention.
-In fact, there are so many competitors that nothing wins Pete’ sustained attention for long, and you have to be smart to get a slice of it.
+As you can see, your message in Pete’s inbox has a lot of competitors for his undivided attention.
+There are so many competitors that nothing wins Pete’s sustained attention for long, and you have to be smart to get a slice of it.
 This is the new game!

-As always it is down to each individual person or company engaged in email marketing to work out their own results.
-So all you have to do is to discover how many of your customers prefer to read their emails on a smartphone (or tablet).
-You can reduce this to an acceptable margin of error using the returns and other circumstances or you could do the obvious thing and ask your subscribers or customers.
+As always, it is down to each person or company engaged in email marketing to determine their results.
+So you must discover how many customers prefer to read their emails on a smartphone (or tablet).
+You can reduce this to an acceptable margin of error using the returns and other circumstances, or you could do the obvious thing and ask your subscribers or customers.

-The only fact which is not in dispute is that the number of people opening emails on mobile devices is growing.
-Actually I was wrong; there are two facts, the second being your business plan must take this into account.
+The only fact not disputed is that the number of people opening emails on mobile devices is growing.
+I was wrong; there are two facts, the second being that your business plan must consider this.

-Given that smartphones and similar mobile devices have been around for ten years or so it’ remarkable that only recently they have been making a significant impact on email marketing.
-Given how dependent most of us are on statistics in my opinion it’ unfortunate that those which are available obviously aren’t that accurate.
+Given that smartphones and similar mobile devices have been around for ten years, it’s remarkable that they have significantly impacted email marketing only recently.
+Given how dependent most of us are on statistics in my opinion it’s unfortunate that those available aren’t that accurate.

-If you look at the conclusions of the few research programs we find that the percentage of people who open, read and answer their emails via mobile devices varies from 10 to 45% What earthly use is that to anyone?
-Such a variation is, in its own way, a good thing.
-It is proof that the data is of no use to anyone planning a campaign.
+If you look at the conclusions of the few research programs, we find that the percentage of people who open, read and answer their emails via mobile devices varies from 10 to 45%.
+What earthly use is that to anyone?
+Such a variation is, in its way, a good thing.
+It proves that the data is useless to anyone planning a campaign.

 Mobile email will account for 10 to 45% of email opens, depending on your target audience, product and email type. eMailmonday survey (2012)

-What is even more telling on the eve of what should be the introduction of the next iPhone and the release of iOS 6 is that iOS devices are clearly the dominant mobile player when it comes to email.
-The figures below are hard to ignore (and see so just know that iOS outdoes Android opens 29% to 6%).
+What is even more telling on the eve of what should be the introduction of the next iPhone and the release of iOS 6 is that iOS devices are the dominant mobile player when it comes to email.
+The figures below are hard to ignore (and see so now that iOS outdoes Android opens 29% to 6%).

 So what does this mean?
-It means that no matter how much hype there is around Android’ progress in making a dent in the mobile space, the reality is that iOS devices are where more people are doing things.
-Read more on this at Mobile Email Opens Up, iOS Dominates – Marketing Pilgrim.
+It means that no matter how much hype around Android’s progress in making a dent in the mobile space, the reality is that iOS devices are where more people are doing things.

-With around 15% to 20% of email opened on a mobile device, marketers need to ensure that their email campaigns cater to this growing trend.
+With around 15% to 20% of emails opened on a mobile device, marketers must ensure that their email campaigns cater to this growing trend.

-However, a recent Email Marketing Census found that 39% of companies had no strategy for mobile email, while 48% were unaware how many of their emails were opened on phones.
-To find out more about the challenges involved in optimising email campaigns for mobile, including the level of investment required and the ROI, we found this interview with MD Tink Taylor.
+However, a recent Email Marketing Census found that 39% of companies had no strategy for mobile email, while 48% were unaware of how many of their emails were opened on phones.
+To find out more about the challenges in optimizing email campaigns for mobile, including the level of investment required and the ROI, we found this interview with MD Tink Taylor.